-Category Description Scoring Weight Equity The extent to which the project benefits historically marginalized communities.
-DRCOG defines marginalized communities to include people of color, people with low-income, older_adults over 60, youth 17 and younger, people with limited English proficiency, people with a disability, people born outside of the United States, housing cost-burdened households, households without_ano motor vehicle and single parent households.
-0 - Project will not benefit historically-marginalized communities.
-3 - Project has potential to benefit historically-marginalized communities, but benefits are not clear or proven.
-5 - Project will have clear and proven benefits to historically marginalized communities and/or those communities have confirmed or expressed interest and/or need for project.
+Category Description Scoring Weight Equity The extent to which the project benefits marginalized communities.
+DRCOG defines marginalized communities to include people of color, people with low-income, older adults over 60, youth 17 and younger, people with limited English proficiency, people with a disability, people born outside of the United States, housing cost-burdened households, households with no motor vehicle and single parent households.
+0 - Project will not benefit marginalized communities.
+3 - Project has potential to benefit marginalized communities, but benefits are not clear or proven.
+5 - Project will have clear and proven benefits to marginalized communities and/or those communities have confirmed or expressed interest and/or need for project.
 15%

-The recommended project proposal(s) will be considered by the DRCOG Transportation Advisory Committee, Regional Transportation Committee and finally the Board of Directors.
+The recommended project proposal(s) will be considered by the DRCOG Transportation Advisory Committee, Regional Transportation Committee and the Board of Directors.
 The Board of Directors' action represents final project selection.

 The most current version of this guideline document will be available publicly on the setaside webpage.
 Prior to opening the proposal solicitation, DRCOG staff will post the necessary form(s) and any other resource information for applicants publicly on the setaside webpage, along with contact information for nominating jurisdictions to reach out with any questions.
 A link to this webpage will be included with any notices sent out to alert potential applicants to the location of these resources.
-This information should remain available at least until the opening of the next proposal solicitation, and the webpage may remain publicly available as an archive for future reference after this point.
-Resultant products (interim/final reports, methodologies, project webpages, etc.) should may be linked at this page as a future reference for other agencies in the region interested in similar issues.
+Resultant products may be linked at this page as a future reference for other agencies in the region interested in similar issues.

-Following Board action, DRCOG staff will notify impacted local agenciesproject partners and other stakeholders of the project selection and invite them to participate in the Innovative Mobility Set-Aside cohort.
+Following Board action, DRCOG staff will notify project partners and other stakeholders of the project selection.
 Project partners will be consulted as scopes of work and projects are kicked off.